 The clue is in that word: The recording.
-For here we come to the crux of the matter.
-There are in fact two copyrights that exist in every music recording.
-One is the right in the Composition, and the other is the right in the Recording.
-When we are talking about classical music rights, we are talking about the rights that exist in that recording and arrangement.
-The arrangement basically means someone’s “interpretation” of the composition.
+This is a separate right, from the rights in the Composition.
+When we are talking about classical music rights, we are talking about the rights that exist in that recording.

-If you decide to sing a Mozart piece out loud, that is your arrangement of that composition.
-If you decide to play “Twinkle Twinkle Little Star” by hitting a hammer on various oil cans tuned to different pitches, then that is your arrangement of that composition.
-And basically, if you sit down one day at a piano and you play “Für Elise” on piano, while recording your performance on tape – then that is your arrangement of that recording, and you own the rights in that recording.
+If you decide to sing a Mozart piece out loud and record it, you own that recording.
+If you play “Twinkle Twinkle Little Star” by hitting a hammer on various oil cans tuned to different pitches, and record it — or if you sit down and play “Für Elise” on piano, while recording your performance as an audio and/or video recording – then that sound recording is yours, and you own the rights to it.

 Any person or company that has invested time and money in making their own versions/recordings of classical music tracks, even if the composition itself is in the public domain, own the rights to that recording.
 That’s why you can’t just take classical music from a CD and use it for anything other than personal listening.
 And that’s why companies such as ours can sell licenses to our classical music recordings.
 You pay us for a license to use the music, just as you do with our pop/rock music, and armed with our paid-for license, you may then proceed to use that track commercially, with our permission.
 (So long as you stay within the license terms).